Mathieu Betts: Professional career

-In the 2019 CFL Scouting Bureau Rankings for December, Betts was named as the top available prospect in the 2019 CFL Draft.
+In the 2019 CFL Scouting Bureau Rankings for December, Betts was named as the top available prospect in the 2019 CFL draft.
 He was one of two U Sports players invited to play in the 2019 East–West Shrine Game.
-On May 2, he was selected third overall in the 2019 CFL Draft by the Edmonton Eskimos, though at the time he was under contract with the Chicago Bears.
+On May 2, he was selected third overall in the 2019 CFL draft by the Edmonton Eskimos, though at the time he was under contract with the Chicago Bears.

 Chicago Bears

-After the 2019 NFL Draft on April 27, 2019, Betts signed with the Chicago Bears of the National Football League as an undrafted free agent on a three-year contract.
+After the 2019 NFL draft on April 27, 2019, Betts signed with the Chicago Bears of the National Football League as an undrafted free agent on a three-year contract.
 Betts was among the final roster cuts on August 31, 2019.

 Edmonton Eskimos / Elks

-Betts formally joined the Edmonton Eskimos on September 9, 2019, after being selected by the Eskimos in the first round of the 2019 CFL Draft.
+Betts formally joined the Edmonton Eskimos on September 9, 2019, after being selected by the Eskimos in the first round of the 2019 CFL draft.
 In his first game, Betts made a major contribution in making a sack, forcing a fumble against the Hamilton Tiger-Cats.
 The following week against the Ottawa Redblacks, Betts had another sack.
 In total, he played in six games and recorded one defensive tackle, two sacks, and one forced fumble in his rookie season.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 In 2021, Betts played in 13 of the 14 regular season games where he had 12 defensive tackles, but did not record a sack.
 He became a free agent upon the expiry of his contract on February 8, 2022.

-BC Lions
+BC Lions (first stint)

 On the first day of free agency, on February 8, 2022, Betts signed with the BC Lions.
 Betts played in all 17 regular season games and contributed with 26 defensive tackles, seven sacks and two tackles on special teams.
 Following the season, in early January 2023, he had a workout with the Jacksonville Jaguars.

+In 2023, Betts had a dominant season where he started in all 18 regular season games and recorded 44 defensive tackles, two special teams tackles, 18 sacks, three forced fumbles, and one blocked kick.
+Notably, on October 20, 2023, in BC's last game of the regular season, Betts broke the record for most sacks by a National player when he recorded his 18th sack and surpassed Brent Johnson (2005) and Jamaal Westerman (2015) who each had 17 in a single season.
+At the end of season, he was named the CFL's Most Outstanding Defensive Player and a CFL All-Star.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+Detroit Lions

+On February 13, 2024, it was announced that Betts had signed with the Detroit Lions of the National Football League (NFL).

+On August 27, 2024, Betts was waived by the Lions and cleared the next day, after going unclaimed.